Daycare Abuse & Neglect in Georgia

 Putting your child in daycare can be a difficult transition.
 Parents often choose to do so because they have no other option but to work.
 They trust that a daycare will provide their child with the necessary care he or she needs and deserves.

 Unfortunately, many day cares are understaffed or fail to follow proper procedures.
 Sometimes day care facilities use poor judgment in hiring or don’t run thorough background checks on employees.
 As a result, children are seriously injured or die due to abuse, negligence, or corporate misconduct.

 Our trial attorneys represent victims of daycare neglect and abuse.
 When a daycare puts profits above the well-being of the children in its care, we hold them accountable.
 We believe that all children deserve a safe and positive environment and that families deserve the peace of mind their little one is well taken care of.

 Do you suspect your child is being abused or neglected at daycare?
 We offer free consultations and there is no fee unless we win your case.
-We have offices in Athens, Lake Oconee, Atlanta, and Birmingham, and handle cases throughout the state of Georgia and the U.S.
+We have offices in Athens, Lake Oconee, and Atlanta, and handle cases throughout the state of Georgia and the U.S.

 Types of Daycare Abuse